Empowering Young DIabetes Warriors:

 Return to normal activities

-The purpose of this system is not to replace what
+The purpose of this system is not to replace what already exists, but to expedite and increase the connections between devices and stakeholders.

 CARE APP